vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN.md

   - `saas-backend/` - SaaS backend (private submodule)
   - `saas-frontend/` - SaaS frontend (private submodule)
   - `infra/` - Infrastructure (private submodule)

+**Note on Edge Web UI**: The Edge Web UI is part of the Edge Appliance and is **open source** in the main repository.
+This aligns with the "trust us / verify us" privacy story - customers can audit all code that runs on their hardware, including the local admin interface.
+The SaaS frontend remains private as it contains multi-tenant SaaS logic and commercial IP.

 ## Priority Tags